Justified representation: Verification

-Average satisfaction
+Average satisfaction - proportionality degree

 The satisfaction of a voter, given a certain committee, is defined as the number of committee members approved by that voter.
 The average satisfaction of a group of voters is the sum of their satisfaction levels, divided by the group size.
 If a voter-group is L-cohesive (that is, their size is at least L*n/k and they approve at least L candidates in common), then: